 Once logged in just scroll down to the bottom of the page or use the search function and find WordPress Manager.
 It should be under applications like so:

 Great, halfway there.
-After you clicked in press the “+ New site” button to start the installation process.
+After you clicked in the press the “install now” button to start the installation process.